CosmeValera/ReactProjects/containers/kubernetes/kubernetes-crash-course-1-hour-nana/README.md

 **Minikube** simplifies this by running both master and worker processes on a single node.
 This node also has Docker preinstalled, so you can run containers or Pods locally with ease, all in one compact environment.

+### Kubectl
+It's the **command line tool** for K8s cluster

+One of the Master processes, the `Api Server`, is responsible for handling cluster interactions. .
+You can access the API Server through:
+- UI
+- API
+- **CLI (`Kubectl`)**

+Kubectl is the most powerful of these clients.

+In a **minikube** setup, kubectl enables you to communicate not only with the master processes but also with the worker processes.
+This allows you to:
+- Enable pods to run on the node
+- Create and manage pods
+- Create services
+- Destroy pods
+- And much more

+> Note: Kubectl isn’t just for Minikube.
+It’s the primary tool to interact with any Kubernetes cluster setup, whether it’s Minikube or a production-grade cluster.